zhangyichi2008/windows_exporter/docs/collector.iis.md

 ## Flags

-### `--collector.iis.site-include`
+### `--collector.iis.site-whitelist`

-If given, a site needs to match the include regexp in order for the corresponding metrics to be reported.
+If given, a site needs to match the whitelist regexp in order for the corresponding metrics to be reported.

-### `--collector.iis.site-exclude`
+### `--collector.iis.site-blacklist`

-If given, a site needs to *not* match the exclude regexp in order for the corresponding metrics to be reported.
+If given, a site needs to *not* match the blacklist regexp in order for the corresponding metrics to be reported.

-### `--collector.iis.app-include`
+### `--collector.iis.app-whitelist`

-If given, an application needs to match the include regexp in order for the corresponding metrics to be reported.
+If given, an application needs to match the whitelist regexp in order for the corresponding metrics to be reported.

-### `--collector.iis.app-exclude`
+### `--collector.iis.app-blacklist`

-If given, an application needs to *not* match the exclude regexp in order for the corresponding metrics to be reported.
+If given, an application needs to *not* match the blacklist regexp in order for the corresponding metrics to be reported.

 ## Metrics